ArcelorMittal still interested in ThyssenKrupp's U.S. plant

-BRUSSELS (Reuters) - ArcelorMittal ISPA.AS, the world’s largest steelmaker, remains interested in the steel rolling mill in Alabama that ThyssenKrupp (TKAG.DE) is seeking to sell.
+BRUSSELS, Nov 7 (Reuters) - ArcelorMittal, the world’s largest steelmaker, remains interested in the steel rolling mill in Alabama that ThyssenKrupp is seeking to sell.

 “Clearly we have said in the past and we can reaffirm the same, we remain interested in Alabama because of our positioning in North America.
 We have a strong automotive franchise there,” Chief Financial Officer Aditya Mittal told a conference call.